Developers-Collective/NSMBWerPlus/README.md

 * Size Hacks
 * Special Event
 * Sprite Retextures
-* Tile Randomization (BUGGED: Currently looks for LevelInfo.bin but doesn't need it to be valid or anything)
+* Tile Randomization (BUGGED: Currently also looks for LevelInfo.bin, couldn't get rid of it.
+Doesn't need to be valid though)
 * Thundercloud
 * Tile God
 * Topman
 * Universal Tileset Slot Mod

-#### Misc Tools
+#### Other Stuff

-There's a bunch of scripts in here which do... things.
-Most of them might not be useful in their current state.
-Just look through and see what you can gather, I guess.
+Other Stuff includes, well, other stuff:
+* Riivolution XML (files load from the NSMBwer folder)
+* ISO Builder XML (for patching main.dol)
+* ObjectPatch (modified Object files for use as a template, some retail levels will still crash due to Nintendo leaving unused nybbles set)
+* ReggiePatch (a Reggie patch based on the NewerSMBW one)